The Story of the Explorer’s Compass

 This difference is called the magnetic inclination.
 Magnetic deviation is the error of a compass needle including nearby metallic objects.

 Magnetic inclination varies according to where you are located on the globe.
-In order to point you in the right directions, users can compensate for magnetic inclination by using charts of declination or local calibration.
+In order to point you in the right direction, users can compensate for magnetic inclination by using charts of declination or local calibration.

 The difference today is about 500 kilometers.
 But the Magnetic North Pole is actually moving kilometers every year.
 This phenomenon is known as the Polar Shift Theory.